Costa Rica Entry Requirements

 Return or Onward Ticket

-Flight, bus, or boat ticket out of Costa Rica within visa-free period.
+Flight, bus, or boat ticket dated within your authorized stay period.

 Proof of Funds